KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 * Summary
     * Background: Salesforce documents that "During the second and third attempts, governor limits are reset to their original state* before the first attempt".
 This handler tries to detect whether a rollback occurred based on the limits being reset.
     * Capture the state of key governor limits at the end of the "after update" portion of the trigger in a static variable.
     * At the start of the "before update" portion of the same trigger, check the state of governor limits against the previously captured state.
-If current consumed limits (as quantifiable by calls to the `Limits` class) are _less_ than what were previously captured in the static variable, then this implies that governor limits must have been reset, which also implies that the original results of the trigger were discarded, and that the trigger should not be blocked from executing
+If current consumed limits (as quantifiable by calls to the `Limits` class) are _less_ than what was previously captured in the static variable, then this implies that governor limits must have been reset, which also implies that the original results of the trigger were discarded and that the trigger should not be blocked from executing
     * In this proof of concept code, I'm looking at a few limits in particular, but it can be extended as appropriate.
 * Pros
     * This works for all test cases in AccountTriggerHandlerBaseTest.